CristinaGuardiano/Parameter-setting-Questions/README.md

 DISCLAIMER

-The files in this repository are part of the paper “Syntactic diversity and language learnability”, by Paola Crisma, Cristina Guardiano and Giuseppe Longobardi, appeared in Studi e Saggi Linguistici LVIII(2), 2020 (pp. 99-130), and their contend entirely belongs to the authors of the paper.
+The files in this repository are part of the paper “Syntactic diversity and language learnability”, by Paola Crisma, Cristina Guardiano and Giuseppe Longobardi, appeared in Studi e Saggi Linguistici LVIII(2), 2020 (pp. 99-130), and their content entirely belongs to the authors of the paper.
 If you want to use any of the information contained in the two files, please, cite them as follows: Crisma et al. (2020, Suppl.
 Mat.).
 Please, make sure that you’re using the most updated version.